-Generally, the Registrar will accept information in other than written form wherever it is practical to do so.
+Generally, the Registrar or delegated officer in Services Australia will accept information in other than written form wherever it is practical to do so.
 Exceptions to this policy occur where:

 - there are specific circumstances that suggest information should be taken in writing.